-As I mentioned in my blog, What’s Your Attachment Style, your interpersonal style was created in relationship.
+As mentioned in my blog, What’s Your Attachment Style, your interpersonal style was created in relationship.
 Additionally, the interpersonal styles of your children are being created through their relationships to you.

 Secure vs. Insecure Attachment

-Hence, the particular pattern of relating that each style uses will predominate the way relationships unfold for you, and is a major cause of any problems you have in relating to people.
+Hence, the particular pattern of relating that each style uses will predominate the way relationships unfold for you.
+An insecure attachment style is also a major cause of problems you have in relating to people.

 Attachment Based Therapy